Kang-Zhang/Surface-Growth/README.md

 site i on the lattice and increase h(i,t) to h(i,t+1) = max[h(i-1,t), h(i,t)+l, h(i+1,t)].

 ### Codes
-The first code "Ballestic" calculates the roughness of the interface where we could find the exponent \beta  and \alpha  which is called the "GROWTH EXPONENT" and "ROUGHNESS EXPONENT" respectively.
+The first code "Ballestic" calculates the roughness of the interface where we could find the exponent \newcommand\beta  and \newcommand\alpha  which is called the "GROWTH EXPONENT" and "ROUGHNESS EXPONENT" respectively.

  The second code "Ballestic_visual" displays how the surface growth happend in Ballestic deposition